freenas/cli/README.md

 /dev/ada4   ada4        6.44 GiB    yes      unallocated
 ```

+On the left of the table you see the disk names and on the right you can see the allocation status of these disks.
+Be sure to only use "unallocated" disks since those are ones that are not currently being used.

 The command to create a volume is `volume create`.
 This command takes as arguments the name of the volume, the type of volume you are creating and the disks you are assigning to the volume.
 For example:

 ```